HarshiChandrafari/Email_management_college_HOD/README.md

 * To run the streamlit application, make sure all dependencies in requirments.txt are installed
 * Next, Download the model in the same directory where you have cloned the repository (i.e, inside the SmartSense_email_management folder]
 * Link to download - https://drive.google.com/drive/folders/1DVBvNmdeYemHvt0Acg4BFl9XKaSUeDgx?usp=sharing
-* After Downloading, run the streamlit file by typing - streamlit run Streamlit_code.py
+* After Downloading, run the streamlit file by typing - python -m streamlit run Streamlit_code.py
 * The app will open in the browser; input the email text that you want to classify.

 # Data Collection